-When you remove the client - the configuration file remains on your system.
+When you remove the Desktop App-the configuration file remains on your system.
 If you then decide to install the client again, you won't need to re-enter the connection information.

-In case you want a clean removal of the client, you manually have to delete the configuration file.
+In case you want a clean removal of the Desktop App, you manually have to delete the configuration file.
 The location of the configuration file is operating system dependent and can be found in the Configuration File description.